At once wonderfully clear and bursting with complexity, the title of Bruno Perreau

-The French Response
+'s book, Queer Theory: The French Response

-Stanford University Press 2016
+(Stanford University Press

 , 2016) is one of my favorites of the past several years.
 An interrogation of the meanings of queer, theory, French, and response, the book is anchored around the anti-gay marriage demonstrations and activisms that proliferated in France during the lead-up to the passage of the 2013 Loi Taubira (a.k.a. "marriage pour tous").
 The book focuses on a central claim of French opponents of gay marriage and adoption: the notion that (American) gender and queer theory is responsible for spreading homosexuality in France, and has thus contributed to the undoing of the French family and the nation as a whole.